selste/odroid-cluster/README.md

 * Run [armbian-config](https://docs.armbian.com/User-Guide_Armbian-Config/) (or edit the file manually)
 * Change the hostname(s)
 * Add all the cluster nodes to /etc/hosts
+* Turn swap off: `swapoff -a`, then disable the entry in /etc/fstab

 Run `apt-get update && apt-get upgrade` to fetch all the updates.